Skiitr/trello-data-reporter-node/README.md

 - Shows the number of closed cards
 - Shows the number of open cards

+- Shows the total number of lists
+- Shows the number of closed lists
+- Shows the number of open lists

 To use this application you must first have an exported Trello board in a JSON format and have Node.js installed.
 For instructions on either of these two things see Trello and/or Node.js documentation.

 Once you have that you can run the exported trello board with the app.js file by having both files in the same directory, navagating to that directory and running: